ajschumacher/gadsdc/20-map_reduce/README.md

 Optional:

  * UC Berkeley's [AMP Camp](http://ampcamp.berkeley.edu/) provides great resources for learning a range of technologies including Spark.
+(Berkeley's [AMP Lab](https://amplab.cs.berkeley.edu/software/) is responsible for a lot of these cool technologies.)
  * This [paper](http://arxiv.org/pdf/1402.6076v1.pdf) describes large-scale machine learning in a very real-world advertising setting.
  * See also [Ad Click Prediction: a View from the Trenches at Google](http://static.googleusercontent.com/media/research.google.com/en/us/pubs/archive/41159.pdf).
  * You might be interested in the classic [Yahoo!
 Hadoop Tutorial](http://developer.yahoo.com/hadoop/tutorial/).